-Here is our attempt at explaining all those similarities and differences between the HTC Vive, Oculus Rift, and Windows Mixed Reality headsets in the least confusing way possible.
+Here is our attempt at explaining all those similarities and differences between the HTC Vive (and Vive Pro), Oculus Rift, and Windows Mixed Reality headsets in the least confusing way possible.

-Editor's note: This living article was last updated on November 20, 2017 to mention the SteamVR beta for Windows Mixed Reality.
+Editor’s note: This article was last updated to include the HTC Vive Pro Reality System.

 Vive vs. Oculus vs. Windows Mixed Reality: What’s in the box